 I speak of the Aeneid; when I wrote verse, it was mother to me, it was nurse; my work, without it, would not weigh an ounce.
 And to have lived on earth when Virgil lived— for that I would extend by one more year the time I owe before my exile’s end.

-In this scene Dante-poet violates all the purgatorial rules posted at the outset of the journey by his character Cato.
+In this scene Dante-poet violates all the purgatorial rules posted at the outset of the journey by his governor of Mount Purgatory, Cato.
 Cato had rebuked souls newly arrived in Purgatory for daring to dally while they listen to a song, a beautiful earthly creation that should no longer claim their attention.
-As souls in Purgatory, they have one task: they should be running up the mountain, running toward blessedness!
-Here a heaven-bound soul, no longer bound to Purgatory, acknowledges an earthly love that he does not relinquish and to which he still clings.
-One that will indeed cause him to tarry in Purgatory despite the lure of Paradise.
-This is Dante at his most dialectical and most fulfilling.
+As souls in Purgatory, they have only one task: they should be running up the mountain, running toward blessedness!

 In the same way that the character Stazio clings to his love for the author of the Aeneid, so the author of the Commedia clings to the affect and emotion evinced by the character Stazio.
 Dante-poet, so succinct and careful with his language, devotes the rest of Purgatorio 21, the 33 verses from lines 103-136, to dramatizing the reverberations of Stazio’s declaration of love.
 He unpacks with minute attention to detail the personal interaction between the three men.